What is an Activist?

 BUT…if you believe in equal justice and human rights, and feel that injustice anywhere threatens justice everywhere, and if your life includes action to uphold these values anywhere in the world, you’re part of this global community of social justice activists.

-So activists are all pure?
+So activists are perfect and pure?

 Activists are only human, poor things.